boynux/boynux.github.com/_posts/2015-05-25-containers-fat-thin.md

 ### Final note

-If you're really aiming to use multiple processes inside a container then  I don't recommend to use Docker at all, it's just not meant for such case.
-I suggest to take a look at [LXC][5] and [OpenVZ][6] solutions and if you just want to experiment you can try [LXD][7] which is not production ready yet, but it's a very powerful.
+If you're really aiming to use multiple processes inside a container then  I don't recommend to use Docker at all, it's just not meant for such cases.
+I suggest to take a look at [LXC][5] and [OpenVZ][6] solutions and if you just want to experiment you can try [LXD][7] which is not production ready yet, but it's yet very powerful.

-Those container management tools are designed to provide you a full Linux experiment inside containers and from security aspect they are much more secure than Docker.
+These container management tools are designed to provide you a full Linux experiment inside containers and from security aspect they are much more secure than Docker.

 If you're interested to use LXC and looking for a workflow similar to Docker for that you can take a look at [this post][8] which explains how to share the base Linux fs with several containers using [Squashfs][8] and [aufs][9].